50 Newton Street

 50 Newton Street is a Grade II listed former warehouse in Manchester, England.
-Located on Newton Street in the Northern Quarter area, it was built in 1906-8 by a design from Charles Clegg & Son.
-It was designed with a degree of flair and panache and is described by English Heritage as an example of "Free Baroque" architecture.
+It is located on Newton Street in the Northern Quarter area of the city.

+It was built in 1906–08 by a design from Charles Clegg & Son and was designed with a degree of flair and panache and is described by English Heritage as an example of "Free Baroque" architecture.
 The hat factory it replaced was destroyed by fire in 1906.

+As of 2024, the building is planned to be fully renovated by Sean Boyd of Boyd & Co.
+Capital Investments Limited.